HNTLY/HNTLY.github.io/_posts/2020-08-12-Kioptrix-Level2.md

 I entered the machine IP into the box and it opens a new tab with the ping results.
 I'm assuming that the command it's running is simply: ping <IP> where the IP is the user entered text.

- We know the machine is running on linux so I appened pipe id ( | id) which proves successful.
+ We know the machine is running on linux so I appened ` | id` which proves successful.

  ![Ping RCE check](/images/KioptrixL2/PingID.JPG)